 Should the position of Senate Pro-Tempore become vacant, the Vice-Chair will temporarily assume the duties of the Senate Pro-Tempore, until a new Senate Pro-Tempore is elected, in accordance with AS special election policies.

-If the positions of the Senate Pro-Tempore and Vice-Chair will be vacant concurrently, the AS Assistant Director for Student Representation and Governance will appoint a sitting Student Senator to temporarily assume the duties of the Senate Pro-Tempore, until a new Senate Pro-Tempore is elected, in accordance with AS special election policies.
+If the positions of the Senate Pro-Tempore and Vice-Chair will be vacant concurrently, the AS Student Representation and Governance Advisor will appoint a sitting Student Senator to temporarily assume the duties of the Senate Pro-Tempore, until a new Senate Pro-Tempore is elected, in accordance with AS special election policies.

 If the Senate Pro-Tempore is relieved from their positions before the conclusion of their responsibilities by winter or spring quarter of the current Academic Year, the Student Senators vote with a 3/4th majority to either promote the Vice-Chair to the Senate Pro-Tempore, or to hold a campus special election.
 This election will be in coordination with the AS OCE.